Western Animation: Hotel Transylvania

-Jonathon: Cool, so it like a hotel for monsters?
+Jonathan: Cool, so it like a hotel for monsters?

 Dracula: Yes, exactly, a hotel for monsters.
 Way to sum it up.

-During a scene when Dracula and Jonathan are doing an impression of Wayne, Drac explicitly tells Jonathan that it's less funny if he explains the jokes.
+- During a scene when Dracula and Jonathan are doing an impression of Wayne, Drac explicitly tells Jonathan that it's less funny if he explains the jokes.